 The Signature is a hybrid model intended to provide a premium feel at a budget-friendly price.
 It starts out with a quilted cover to provide cushioning.
 Next, a 2-inch layer of a proprietary latex-like polyfoam is crafted to contour to the body while responding quickly to changes in movement.
 This layer has a gel infusion to help pull heat away from the sleeper’s body.

 A 2-inch transition layer of Energex polyfoam gives deep compression support while acting as a barrier between the comfort and support systems.
 The support core uses 6 inches of pocketed coils, which give bounce and breathability while limiting motion transfer.
 A final 1-inch base layer of polyfoam supports the coil system.

 The Brooklyn Aurora

 The Aurora is a luxury hybrid model with advanced cooling technology.
 Its woven cover includes a phase-change material engineered to keep the sleeper’s skin temperature at 88 degrees.
 A 1.5-inch layer of patented polyfoam includes infusions of phase-change material and copper to wick heat away from the body and regulate the temperature of the sleep surface.
 Below that, there is a second comfort layer made up of 2 inches of latex-like polyfoam.
 This layer adjusts to the sleeper’s body and regains its shape quickly when pressure is removed.

 A 1-inch transition layer of memory foam contours more deeply.
 It also has a gel infusion for additional cooling.
-The core is made up of 8-inches of coils.
+The core is made up of 8-inches of coils, which are divided into zones to ensure adequate support for your torso and hips and gentler cradling for lighter parts of the body.
 This support system gives the bed a springy feel and allows significant airflow.
 Each coil is encased individually to decrease motion transfer.
 A 1-inch layer of polyfoam acts as a base for the coils.